9dots/devy/devy-blue/main.md

 # The update function

 ##### Learning Goals
-Students learn how to use conditionals and the update function to update the state of the game.
+Students learn how to use the main function to take the user input and generate a new view.

 ##### Overview
+This lesson starts with students revisiting the explore from the first day.
+Then, students review what they learned about creating objects and getting/setting properties on those objects.
+After the review, introduce students to requirebin and cycle-shell.
+Students use those tools to create the first level of their game.

 ### Explore